hatari/hatari/tests/tosboot/readme.txt

   TT:     2 & 10 MB
   Falcon: 4 & 14 MB

 And both with GEMDOS HD and just floppy.
+For EmuTOS, also IDE & ACSI.

 Testing should be done both for old UAE CPU core and the new WinUAE one.
 This should give good enough coverage of all the possible bootup